-Orthopedic surgeons Dr. Ashish Patel and Dr. Elian Shepherd, with the Methodist Physician Group Orthopedic and Spine Center in Merrillville, Indiana, have the training and experience to handle delicate cervical spine surgery: often the best option for patients with cervical disc disease.
-Surgery in this critical area requires precision and skill, which is why you want a specialist like Dr. Patel or Dr. Shepherd on your team.
+Orthopedic surgeon Dr. Elian Shepherd, with The Methodist Physician Group Specialists in Merrillville, Indiana, have the training and experience to handle delicate cervical spine surgery: often the best option for patients with cervical disc disease.
+Surgery in this critical area requires precision and skill, which is why you want a specialist like Dr. Shepherd on your team.

 The cervical spine is simply the medical term for the neck.
 It starts where the skull ends and continues for seven vertebrae, terminating at shoulder length.
 Without the skin and muscle covering it, the cervical spine looks a little like a ladder with seven rungs and the head sitting on top.

 Although not the biggest section of the spine, it’s an important one.
 It allows the head to stay attached to the body, for one thing, and gives it mobility.
 The top two vertebrae, the atlas and axis, have unique articulations that increase head flexibility.
 Just as importantly, the cervical spine protects the nerve and blood connection to and from the brain.
 A disruption in that flow has devastating effects on the human body.